 The spiciness of black pepper is largely a result of its piperine content.
-Piperine has been shown to significantly increase the bioavailability of selenium and beta-carotene, among other nutrients, and to mitigate the harmful effects of cadmium exposure.
-Piperine and related compounds have been shown to reduce cell proliferation, angiogenesis, and metastasis in breast cancer cells.
+Piperine has been shown to increase the bioavailability of selenium and beta-carotene, among other nutrients, and to mitigate the harmful effects of cadmium exposure.
+Piperine and related compounds have been shown to reduce proliferation, angiogenesis, and metastasis.

 Piperine enhances the anti-cancer effects of curcumin (the most biologically active component of turmeric).
 Furthermore, piperine has been shown to enhance the bioavailability of several chemotherapy drugs used to treat breast cancer, including Adriamycin (doxorubicin), Taxotere (docetaxel) and 5-fluorouracil (5-FU).
 In fact, piperine has been shown to increase the effectiveness of chemotherapy drugs in cancer cells with multidrug resistance (which reduces the effectiveness of chemotherapy immediately in a few patients or over time in most others).
 For example, piperine has been found to increase the cytotoxicity of Adriamycin in drug resistant hormone receptor positive (ER+/PR+) breast cancer cells.